 3. Detoxification

 Detoxification, or detox, is the process of allowing the body to eliminate alcohol while managing withdrawal symptoms.
+Facilities for Alcohol detox London and other areas can provide safe spaces for this process to occur.
 This stage is often the first step in treating AUD and should be conducted under medical supervision due to the potential severity of withdrawal symptoms, which can include anxiety, tremors, seizures, and hallucinations.
 Medical professionals can provide medications and support to help you through this phase safely.

 4. Inpatient Rehabilitation Programs